Binary decision diagram: History

 The basic idea from which the data structure was created is the Shannon expansion.
 A switching function is split into two sub-functions (cofactors) by assigning one variable (cf. if-then-else normal form).
 If such a sub-function is considered as a sub-tree, it can be represented by a binary decision tree.
 Binary decision diagrams (BDDs) were introduced by C. Y. Lee, and further studied and made known by Sheldon B. Akers and Raymond T. Boute.
 Independently of these authors, a BDD under the name "canonical bracket form" was realized Yu.
 V. Mamrukov in a CAD for analysis of speed-independent circuits.
 The full potential for efficient algorithms based on the data structure was investigated by Randal Bryant at Carnegie Mellon University: his key extensions were to use a fixed variable ordering (for canonical representation) and shared sub-graphs (for compression).
 Applying these two concepts results in an efficient data structure and algorithms for the representation of sets and relations.
 By extending the sharing to several BDDs, i.e. one sub-graph is used by several BDDs, the data structure Shared Reduced Ordered Binary Decision Diagram is defined.
 The notion of a BDD is now generally used to refer to that particular data structure.

 In his video lecture Fun With Binary Decision Diagrams (BDDs), Donald Knuth calls BDDs "one of the only really fundamental data structures that came out in the last twenty-five years" and mentions that Bryant's 1986 paper was for some time one of the most-cited papers in computer science.

 Adnan Darwiche and his collaborators have shown that BDDs are one of several normal forms for Boolean functions, each induced by a different combination of requirements.
 Another important normal form identified by Darwiche is decomposable negation normal form or DNNF.

 Applications

-BDDs are extensively used in CAD software to synthesize circuits (logic synthesis) and in formal verification.
+BDDs are extensively used in CAD software to synthesize circuits (logic synthesis) and in formal verification and network verification.
 There are several lesser known applications of BDD, including fault tree analysis, Bayesian reasoning, product configuration, and private information retrieval.

 Every arbitrary BDD (even if it is not reduced or ordered) can be directly implemented in hardware by replacing each node with a 2 to 1 multiplexer; each multiplexer can be directly implemented by a 4-LUT in a FPGA.
 It is not so simple to convert from an arbitrary network of logic gates to a BDD (unlike the and-inverter graph).

 BDDs have been applied in efficient Datalog interpreters.